esolanoo/MNIST-Classification/Report.md

 <em>Confussion Matrix</em>
 </center>

-A rare case of a perfect confussion matrix is shown above, displaying how there are no mis-classified samples.
+A rare case of a perfect confussion matrix is shown above, displaying how there are no misclassified samples.

 ### Precission, Recall, and F1-Score